george-ckito/molecube/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Molecule is a simple Command Line Application written in C#.
+Molecule is a simple Command Line Application written in NodeJS.
 It helps you generate discord.js bots.
 Again, this is a discord bot **generator**, not a bot itself.
 Its configuration is saved in molecule.json.
-Its currently only available on Windows.

 Molecule offers you: